Patient registries are crucial for the successful development of therapies in rare diseases.

 In 2019 the manuscript on natural history of classic galactosemia (type 1) including data from 509 patients has been published.
 View manuscript by clicking here.

 The summary of this manuscript is being translated to different languages to make it accessible to patients.
-The Dutch summary of results is currently available.
+The Dutch summary of results is currently available (scroll down to see the PDF).

 At present, we are working on the natural history of galactokinase deficiency galactosemia (type 2).